GHQ AUXILIARY UNITS

 KEY QUOTES ON THEIR FORMATION

 Many misconceptions have arisen over the origin and role of the GHQ Auxiliary Units through uncritical repetition of material from earlier works.
 Often, these did not include reference to source material and their conclusions could not be tested.
-Objective history has now been replaced by a romantic myth.
+Objective history has now been replaced by a romantic, now deep-seated, myth.
 The following are a selection of pertinent quotes from those men concerned with the initial foundation of the Auxiliary Units, and from modern historians.
+See also Citizen Army for a summary of evidence for the military status of both Home Guard and Auxiliary Units.

 Laurence Grand, head of Section D, SIS